X-Guardian/mocha-gitlab-reporter/README.md

 ## Why This Reporter?

 GitLab CI has specific requirements for JUnit XML format to properly display test results.
-This reporter is specifically designed to generate XML that GitLab CI expects, ensuring your test results display correctly with:
+This reporter is specifically designed to generate XML that GitLab CI expects, ensuring the test results display correctly with:

 - Test names and suite hierarchies properly formatted
 - Relative file paths for easy navigation